ShifuML/shifu/README.md

 Shifu’s fast Hadoop-based, distributed neural network / logistic regression / gradient boosted trees training can reduce model training time from days to hours on TB data sets.
 Shifu integrates with Pig workflows on Hadoop, and Shifu-trained models can be integrated into production code with a simple Java API.
 Shifu leverages Pig, Akka, Encog and other open source projects.

+[Guagua](https://github.com/ShifuML/guagua), an in-memory iterative computing framework on Hadoop YARN is developed as sub-project of Shifu to accelerate training progress.

 More details about shifu can be found in our [wiki pages](https://github.com/ShifuML/shifu/wiki)

 ## Conference